 Mix in the ketchup or tomato paste next.
 It is best to refrigerate the sauce a few hours before using, but you can serve it right away if you need to.

-As it is known as a seafood sauce, it is not surprising it’s a great dip for my baked Popcorn Shrimp.
+As it is known as a seafood sauce (and even referred to as Japanese shrimp sauce by some), it is not surprising it's a great dip for my baked Popcorn Shrimp.

 Keto Yum Yum Sauce

 Substitute tomato paste for the ketchup and erythritrol for the sugar in the recipe below.
 Measurements will remain the same.
-The Keto version has less than a half gram of carbohydrate per tablespoon (about 0.4 grams).
+The Keto version has less than a half gram of carbohydrate per tablespoon (about 0.4 grams), yet still has the great flavor you expect.

 Ingredients

-- 1/4 cup ketchup (use tomato paste in keto version)
+- ¼ cup ketchup (use 1 tablespoon tomato paste + ½ tablespoon if rice vinegar in keto version)

-- 2 tbs sugar (use erythritrol for keto/diabetic)
+- 2 tablespoons sugar or substitute (use erythritrol for keto/diabetic)

 Instructions